Frosferes2/SkyRig/README.md

    NifToolsToVanilla

-NifTools will automatically attempt to symmetrize the bones and vertx groups of anything it imports... and does a poor job of it.
+NifTools will automatically attempt to symmetrize the bones and vertex groups of anything it imports... and does a poor job of it.
 There is also no way to disable this process.
 This script will swap the target armature between the imported NifTools bone names and the vanilla bone names.
 If you are renaming bones, either manually or using my protocol, this is not necessary.
 This script is simply here as a utility for people who may need to use vanilla bone names.
 For example, to bridge the gap between NifTools